Educorreia932/FEUP-LPOO/README.md

-# Pokemon: A Sequel Coming In Inevitably
+# LPOO_40 - *game.Pokemon: A Sequel Coming In Inevitably*

-Project made in Java for LPOO class inspired by Pokemon Fire Red/Leaf Green games from Gameboy Advance.
+Our game consists, as the title states, in a clone version of the Pokémon series, more specific, the Fire Red/Leaf Green games from Gameboy Advance.

-Made in colaboration with [Ana Inês](https://github.com/anaines14)
+In it, the player will be able to go search for pokémons in tall grass, try to catch them or even battle them.

+This project was developed by [*Eduardo Correia*](https://github.com/educorreia932) (up201806433@fe.up.pt) and [*Ana Inês Barros*](https://github.com/anaines14) for LPOO 2019/2020.

+## Implemented Features

-## Development
+## Planned Features

+- [ ] Make the main character appear in-game and be controllable (with arrow keys).
+- [ ] Implement three pokémons (starters) with fixed moves and abilities (but without leveling up).
+- [ ] Make it possible to catch pokémon or battle against it.

 ### Graphics

 We initially convert a .png image to text, using `img2txt`, a program from [libcaca](http://caca.zoy.org/wiki/libcaca).
 That program generates a .svg that we parse and then draw using Lanterna.

-## Game Art
+## game.Game Art

-Pokemon Fire Red/Leaf Green Sprites https://veekun.com/dex/downloads
+game.Pokemon Fire Red/Leaf Green Sprites https://veekun.com/dex/downloads

-## Features to Implement

-- [ ] Make the main character appear in-game and be controllable (with arrow keys).
-- [ ] Implement three pokémons (starters) with fixed moves and abilities (but without leveling up).
-- [ ] Make it possible to catch pokémon or battle against it.

 ## Notes